zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-procedures.md

   <summary>4.
 Enable flighting in MPAC</summary>

-  The Azure Portal provides the ability to flight the MPAC customers to multiple stamps.
-Traffic will be equally distributed between all registered stamps.
+  The Azure Portal provides the ability to flight the MPAC customers to multiple editions of an extension.
+Traffic will be equally distributed between all registered configurations, or stamps.
 An example of a pull request is located at [https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev](https://msazure.visualstudio.com/One/Azure%20Portal/_git/AzureUX-PortalFx/commit/be95cabcf7098c45927e3bb7aff9b5e0f65de341?refName=refs%2Fheads%2Fdev).

   * Hosting service `extension.pdl` file

     To flight traffic to multiple stamps, register other stamps in `flightUri`.
-For example, the friendly name `MPACFlight` is used to flight traffic to another stamp, as in the following example.
+For example, the friendly name `MPACFlight` is used to flight traffic to another edition of an extension, as in the following example.

     ```
     {